 The Corporation has adopted an employee retirement plan created in accordance with Internal Revenue Code Section 401(a).
 The Corporation's 401(a) money Purchase Pension Plan (the Plan) is a defined contribution plan, administered by ICMA Retirement Corporation.
 Regular full-time employees who meet certain requirements as to length of service are eligible.
 The Corporation contributes a set percentage of an employee's annual eligible compensation to the Plan.
 The contribution requirements, and benefit provisions, are established and may be amended by management of the Corporation along with the Board of Commissioners.
-Contributions to the Plan for the nine months ended March 31, 2018, totaled \$1,083,019.
+Contributions to the Plan for the six months ended December 31, 2018, totaled \$669,583.
 The assets of the Plan were placed under a separate trust agreement for the benefit of the applicable employees, and therefore are neither an asset nor a liability of the Corporation.

-Post-employment Healthcare Plan
+Post-Employment Healthcare Plan

 The Rhode Island Housing Retiree Healthcare Plan (RIHRHP) is a single-employer defined benefit healthcare plan administered by the Corporation.
 RIHRHP provides medical insurance benefits to eligible employees who retire from active full-time employment based on years of service and age.
-As of March 31, 2018, the plan included 30 retirees, 26 of which are receiving benefits, and 239 active employees.
-RIHRHP does not issue a stand-alone financial report.